Studying without a general university entrance qualification

-People without a general university entrance qualification (secondary school-leaving certificate/equivalent qualification) can also obtain admission to a regular degree programme at an Austrian university or college by taking a university entrance qualification examination.
-Depending on the desired degree programme, university entrance qualification examinations usually comprise five partial examinations and can only be taken at universities.
-This means that even if you wish to study at a university of applied sciences, you must pass the university entrance examination in advance.
+People without a general university entrance qualification (secondary school-leaving certificate/equivalent qualification) can also obtain admission to a regular degree programme at an Austrian university or college by taking a university entrance qualification examination or having relevant professional qualifications and qualification examinations.

 If you have an appropriate professional qualification for the relevant Bachelor degree programme, you do not need a university entrance qualification examination, you just need additional qualification examinations in mathematics and English.
 There are two-month preparation courses at FernFH (in July and August before the beginning of each autumn semester – in the form of distance learning programme, of course), including a final examination at FernFH.
 The access courses are available on our Public Campus.